pretix/pretix-docs/docs/tutorial/testing.md

 ## Testing and confirming orders

-!!!
-Warning
-    In some cases, the Stripe test cards may be subject to a cross border fee.
-    Consult the Stripe documentation on [testing](https://docs.stripe.com/testing) and Stripe's [test mode](https://docs.stripe.com/test-mode) before placing a test order using Stripe.

 We will now place an order in our shop.
 We are going to click the :btn:👁 Go to shop: button in the bar at the top.
 This takes us to the shop which should currently have a red bar at the top stating that it is only visible to us and our team, and a yellow box warning that it is in test mode.